Image

 Congratulations on your upcoming retirement from Penn State!
 Penn State Employee Benefits would like to provide you with the most current information for a smooth transition into retirement and outline your benefits that you may retain upon your retirement.

-Penn State Employee Benefits will be mailing out the 2024 Retiree plan information starting the week of October 30, 2023.
-All retirees participating in the retiree medical coverage should expect to receive their letters no later than Friday, November 10.
+Penn State Employee Benefits mailed out the 2025 Retiree plan information starting the week of October 28, 2024.
+All retirees participating in the retiree medical coverage should expect to receive their letters no later than Friday, November 8.
 If you did not receive your letter, please review the below information as it pertains to your retiree medical plan enrollment.

-Additional 2024 plan information is located in the chart below and additional 2024 information will be added to this chart as it is released from Highmark.
+Additional 2025 plan information will be located in the chart below as additional 2025 information is released from Highmark.

 Process